Fritzi Massary: Emigration to England and America

-Massary was of Jewish familial extraction, and had converted to the Protestant religion in 1903.
-In late 1932 she departed Germany due to the rising persecution of the Jewish population by the Nazis, shortly before they seized dictatorial power in a paramilitary revolution and declared the Third Reich.
-Traveling through Austria and Switzerland she went to London, where she was befriended by Noël Coward and starred in his theatrical musical Operette in 1938.
+Massary was of Jewish familial extraction, and she had converted to the Protestant religion in 1903.
+In late 1932, she departed Germany due to the rising persecution of the Jewish population by the Nazis, shortly before the group seized dictatorial power in a paramilitary revolution and declared the Third Reich.
+Traveling through Austria and Switzerland, she went to London, where she was befriended by Noël Coward and starred in his theatrical musical Operette in 1938.

-In February 1939, shortly before the outbreak of World War II engulfed Europe, she moved to Beverly Hills, California, United States.
+In February 1939, shortly before the outbreak of World War II engulfed Europe, she moved to Beverly Hills, California.